donpereira147/CG/README.md

 # CG
 Computer Graphics
-The goals of this assignement are situated in the pdf CG-assignement-eng.pdf.
+The goals of this assignement are situated in the pdf CG-assignment-eng.pdf.
 This project consisted of four phases.